 Take, for example, the 42 million individuals considered to be financially vulnerable.
 Some of these individuals might have missed a credit card payment, lowering their credit score below a threshold a bank might be willing to lend to.
 But by incorporating additional data sets, such as deposit transactions, utilities or rent payment information, banks can likely identify the candidates that are ready to move back up the credit spectrum.

 Many credit models in use today rely on traditional sources of data, including the borrower application information as well as the credit bureau information.
 But when adding alternative data, an upgrade to the modeling techniques might also be needed.
 A core advantage in using AI models is they’re better suited to handle larger amounts of data, even if it's poorly structured.
-Some models might consider over 500 variables and work to detect hidden interactions across these data elements to provide the insights and predictions for decision making.
+Some models might consider over 500 variables, working to detect hidden interactions across these data elements to provide the insights and predictions for decision-making.

 identifying previously overlooked but credit healthy customers